SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/04-Built-in-Classes.md

 ```

 Random methods include:

 - `nextInt()` - Returns next pseudorandom `int` value from random number sequence.
-If you press the `Run` button several times you gonna see different results on the console.
+If you press the `Run` button several times you will see different results on the console.
 ```java live
 Random random = new Random();
 int number = random.nextInt();